/

 6. Washington, D.C.

-Colleges in Washington, D.C., offer a politically rich environment for international relations, politics, and law students.
+Colleges in Washington, D.C., provide a politically rich environment for students pursuing international relations, politics, and law.

 Top UniversitiesAvailable CoursesAverage Monthly Expense